Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Background

-Instead of restricting the eigenvalues to be a Kronecker product, \citet{liu2018rotate} and \citet{george2018ekfac} have proposed \textit{correcting} the eigenvalues by decoupling the scaling from the basis in K-FAC.
-This involves accumulating a separate scaling matrix $\mD_t \approx \E\big[\tilde{\mG}_t^{\odot 2} \big] \in \R^{m \times n}$ and using it in lieu of $\mLambda_{\mR_t} \otimes \mLambda_{\mL_t}$.\footnote{$\mX^{\odot 2}$ denotes the element-wise square.} \citet{anil2020scalable} remarked that the same correction can also be applied to Shampoo.
-More recently, \citet{vyas2025soap} presented promising empirical results for language models using an instance of eigenvalue-corrected Shampoo (EShampoo) called SOAP, which updates the scaling by $\mD_t = \beta_2 \mD_{t - 1} + (1 - \beta_2) \tilde{\mG}_t^{\odot 2}$.
+\citet{anil2020scalable} noted that this correction can also be applied to Shampoo.
+Most recently, \citet{vyas2025soap} presented promising empirical results for language models using an instance of eigenvalue-corrected Shampoo called SOAP, which updates the scaling by $\mD_t = \beta_2 \mD_{t - 1} + (1 - \beta_2) \tilde{\mG}_t^{\odot 2}$.
 Since then, SOAP has also been shown to perform well for physics-informed neural networks \citep{wang2025gradient} and to reduce outlier features in transformers, which potentially improves quantization \citep{he2024understanding}.
-See \Cref{sec:optimal} for a discussion of the optimal choice of $\mD_t$ in Frobenius norm and how it relates to SOAP.
+We refer to our practical instantiation of eigenvalue-corrected Shampoo as \emph{EShampoo} (\Cref{app:algorithms-pseudocode}, \Cref{alg:eshampoo}), which uses the same $\mD_t$ as SOAP.
+See \Cref{sec:optimal} for clarification on the distinction between eigenvalue correction, EShampoo, and SOAP.